-The Ancestry Composition report estimates what percent of your DNA comes from each of 45 populations* worldwide, reaching back about 500 years.
-It also tells you about your connection to over 115 Recent Ancestor Locations, which are specific countries where one or more of your ancestors likely lived within the last 200 years.
+The Ancestry Composition report estimates what percent of your DNA comes from each of 45 populations worldwide, reaching back about 500 years.
+It also tells you about your connection to different Recent Ancestor Locations, which are specific countries where one or more of your ancestors likely lived within the last 200 years.
 Both of these analyses look at DNA you inherited from ancestors on both sides of your family.

 Your results may include evidence of DNA from the native peoples of North, Central, and South America.
 This could include DNA assigned to the population labeled "Native American," "Broadly North Asian & Native American," or "Broadly East Asian & Native American."

 For more information about the samples we use in our reference populations, see our Reference Populations article.